elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 end
 ```

-It is important to remember that `embedded_schema` has many use cases independent of `embeds_one` and `embeds_many`. **Embedded schemas are schemas without persistence.** You can think of `embedded_schema` as something like a persistence agnostic schema.
+It is important to remember that `embedded_schema` has many use cases independent of `embeds_one` and `embeds_many`. **Embedded schemas are schemas without persistence.** You can think of them as a persistence agnostic `schema`.
 This makes embedded schemas ideal for scenarios where you want to manage structured data without necessarily persisting it.
-For example, when you want an intermediate data structure between your UI layer and your data layer, or when you want to independently manipulate embedded structs inside a parent schema.
+For example, when you want an intermediate data structure, or when you want to independently work with structured data inside a parent schema.

 ### Migrations